CSR / Environment

 Expanding Opportunities for Non-Japanese Employees in Japan

 With the globalization of business, Sharp is working globally to secure and systematically train human resources who can meet the needs of each workplace.
 In recent years, Sharp has promoted greater employment of international students and people of other nationalities residing in Japan.
-As of April 2019, there are approximately 180 non-Japanese employees from 14 countries working in various departments.
+As of April 2020, there are approximately 160 non-Japanese employees from 14 countries working in various departments and job categories.

 To avoid illegally employing undocumented workers, Sharp checks the residence status of all foreign nationals before hiring them.
 This follows the advice of the Immigration Services Agency of Japan’s Ministry of Justice.
 (Sharp uses an Agency website to validate residence card numbers.)